Maria Chadam, AB’88, releases a green sea turtle

 Maria Chadam with sea turtles in a variety of settings

-Clockwise starting at top: releasing a turtle, which has been tagged with a satellite tag, into the Atlantic Ocean; releasing a turtle at Jensen Beach Park in Florida during the pandemic; pointing at a fishhook that was surgically removed from the turtle’s esophagus; releasing a juvenile green turtle off the beach in Hobe Sound, Florida.
+Clockwise from the top: Releasing a turtle, which has been tagged with a satellite tag, into the Atlantic Ocean; releasing a turtle at Jensen Beach Park in Florida during the pandemic; pointing at a fishhook that was surgically removed from the turtle’s esophagus; releasing a juvenile green turtle off the beach in Hobe Sound, Florida.
 (Photos courtesy Maria Chadam, AB’88)

 We try not to bond with turtles because we’re trying to teach the public not to anthropomorphize them.
 But we do name them.
 The names are usually based on a theme, but not always.
 In the past we’ve used scientific terminology and winter as themes.
 Right now we have Georgie, Captain, Freed, Veronica, and Millie.
 These are all educational turtles and are typically named by donors or school groups.